smichajlidis/dancing-shapes/README.md

 ## How to Build and Run

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/smichajlidis/dancing-shapes.git`
-2. Navigate to the project directory: `cd SFML-Geometry-Manipulation`
+2. Navigate to the project directory: `cd dancing-shapes`
 3. Build the project using your preferred build tool (e.g., CMake).
 4. Run the executable.

 ## Dependencies

-- SFML: Simple and Fast Multimedia Library (version X.X.X)
+- SFML: Simple and Fast Multimedia Library (version 2.6.1)
   - [SFML Download](https://www.sfml-dev.org/download.php)

 ## Controls